ICGC-TCGA-PanCancer/pancancer-documentation/production/fleet_management.md

  - The path to the ansible playbook
  - The path to the Youxia parameters file.

+The above command will launch one new node in AWS, with a maximum spot price of $1.00.
+To launch in OpenStack, append "--openstack" to the command.
+It is also possible to launch an on-demand node in AWS, like this:

+    java -cp pancancer.jar io.cloudbindle.youxia.deployer.Deployer  --ansible-playbook ~/architecture-setup/container-host-bag/install.yml --max-spot-price 0.0001 --min-on-demand 1 --batch-size 1 --total-nodes-num 1 -e ~/params.json

+This tells the Deployer that you want a minimum of 1 on-demand node.
+The spot price is still required for this setting, so you can just set it very low.

-You may want to read the section on [Youxia configuration](https://github.com/CloudBindle/youxia#configuration) for details about how to write `params.json` and `~/.youxia/config`.
+You may want to read the section on [Youxia configuration](https://github.com/CloudBindle/youxia#configuration) for more details about how to write `params.json` and `~/.youxia/config`.

 ### Troubleshooting a node launch